 For me, Holyland was a very educational experience, because everything is explained well, but it's not done in a way that feels sterile at all.
 The story unfolds beautifully, it gets straight into the thick of things, but still gives you enough backstory that you feel connected to the characters.

 Holyland's MC Yuu is one that has a somewhat typical back story, you know the kid who gets bullied and wants to become stronger type, but the way he goes about becoming stronger is not so typical at all.
 He heads out into the streets at night waiting for someone to try something with him and then fights them one on one.
 He doesn’t back away even though people, including himself, think of him as weak and it’s inspiring to watch him grow over the course of this series.

-Eventually he attracts the attention of thugs everywhere and they dub him the “Thug Hunter.”
+Eventually, he attracts the attention of thugs everywhere and they dub him the “Thug Hunter.”
 People start recognizing his face and target him, so bigger and stronger opponents come out of the woodwork to challenge him.
 He also gains the attention of Masaki Izawa, an incredible boxer who hangs out in the streets.
-He’s astounded by Yuu’s raw talent, but recognizes his flaws and he becomes a mentor of sorts to him, so it’s not just Yuu that make this story but those he meets along the way as well.
+He’s astounded by Yuu’s raw talent but recognizes his flaws and he becomes a mentor of sorts to him, so it’s not just Yuu that makes this story but those he meets along the way as well.

 While it's more so a street fighting manga with boxing and martial arts themes, Holyland deserves a spot on this list nonetheless.
 It's one of the best sports manga as well as one of the best manga to release of all time.

 The Breaker by Jeon Keuk-Jin & Jin-Hwan Park